 Once you are settled in on campus, you will also have access to ESL classes, tutoring, internships, and career services.

-It is easy—your personal enrollment advisor works with you step-by-step to complete your application, ready your student visa requirements, and prepare you for your first semester of online classes.
-Your Shorelight advisor is also there for you when campus reopens and coronavirus travel restrictions are lifted.
+It is easy — your personal enrollment advisor works with you step-by-step to complete your application, ready your student visa requirements, and prepare you for your first semester of online classes.

 Contact an enrollment advisor today to learn more about American Collegiate Live >